 A certain overlap between the specialisations is due to the interdisciplinary nature of the programme and the requirement that each TIL master student acquires a basic set of knowledge, skills and understands how to use (advanced) tools, regardless of specialisation.

-You must choose one of these specialisations and successfully complete all its courses.
+You must choose one specialisation and successfully complete all its courses.